jimeh/Dockerfiles/README.md

 ## Notes

-- The `mysql` compose file uses a named volume, instead of mounting a directory on the host.
+- The `mysql` container stores it's data in a named volume instead in a directed mounted from the host.
 This is due to a [bug](https://forums.docker.com/t/posix-fallocate-issues/11370) in the OS X Beta version of Docker.
-Once the bug is resolved, I'll be mounting a host directory instead.
+Once the bug is resolved, I'll be mounting a host directory instead for easy access to the MySQL data files.